SoloVid/Thy/docs/imperative-programming-101.md

 greeting is def "Heya, "
 name is def "Joe"
-string.concat greeting name
+string greeting name
 print that
 ```

 Notice that we did not store the **return** **value** of
-`math.multiply` on line 3 or `string.concat` on line 8
+`math.multiply` on line 3 or `string` on line 8
 but instead used `that` in the subsequent lines (4 and 9) to use the **value**.

 `that` is a very handy tool to mitigate some of the limitations of Thy,